import rastereasy

 Reproject the image to a different coordinate reference system (CRS).

-This method transforms the image in-place to a new projection system, which
+This method transforms the image to a new projection system, which

 changes how the image's coordinates are interpreted.
 This can be useful for